13.10.2025

 - Example Brand: Patagonia

 The Sage archetype is driven by the pursuit of knowledge and truth.
-Brands that embody the Sage are viewed as experts and reliable sources of information.
+Brands that embody the Sage are viewed as wise owls, experts and reliable sources.

 - Example Brand: Google